LeeRichi/richshop/README.md

 ## Key Concepts
 This project involves creating a Fullstack project with React and Redux on the frontend and ASP.NET Core 7 on the backend.
 The goal is to provide a seamless experience for users, along with robust management system for administrators.

+31.8 Update:
+Redux will be implemented befroe 10.9.

 ## Tech Stack
 - Frontend: SASS, TypeScript, React, Redux Toolkit
 - Backend: ASP .NET Core, Entity Framework Core, PostgreSQL